 How deep do you get, and how long do you need to hold your breath for?

-We dive to about seven meters [23 feet], and you need to hold your breath for at least 90 seconds to give yourself a chance for a decent hunt.
+We dive to about seven metres, and you need to hold your breath for at least 90 seconds to give yourself a chance for a decent hunt.
 Once you're underwater and you spot a sailfish, there's a bit of an art to hunting them.
-You can't swim straight toward them; you get as close as you can, and when they start to show their flank then you know they're about to ping off.
-By zig-zagging towards them, making them move their head from side to side, you make them swim towards you.
+You can't swim straight towards them; you get as close as you can, and when they start to show their flank then you know they're about to ping off.
+By zigzagging towards them, making them move their head from side to side, you make them swim towards you.
 It's a little weird dance between you and the fish.

 The scene until then is almost beautiful, like a calm before a storm.
-They are intimidating and magnificent, for sure—their colors underwater are genuinely breathtaking.
+They are intimidating and magnificent, for sure – their colours underwater are genuinely breathtaking.